- Two track program

 - An online application

 - Transcripts from all universities and colleges attended must be uploaded to your application; do not mail official transcripts to our office.
 Current college seniors should submit fall grades.
 Please note that while eligible students have a GPA of 3.0, most accepted students have a GPA of 3.3 or above.
 For more information, visit our Frequently Asked Questions page.

 - Two letters of recommendation, submitted online.
 One letter should be from an academic reference.

 - A curriculum vitae (CV) or resumé

 - A statement of purpose indicating your motivation for undertaking postbaccalaureate study in the premedical sciences.

-- Standardized tests scores from either the Scholastic Aptitude Test (SAT) (official report or indicated on high school transcript), ACT, OR the Graduate Record Exam (GRE) are required.
-Our ETS institution code is 3092.
+- Standardized tests scores from either the Scholastic Aptitude Test (SAT) (official report or indicated on high school transcript), ACT, or the Graduate Record Exam (GRE) are required.
+Our GRE institution code is 3092.

 - Interview: after an initial application screening, we will contact selected candidates for an interview.
 Interviews will be conducted in person, via phone, or Skype; the format will not impact the admission decision.